When Your Body Says “F*ck. No.”

 I started having panic attacks again after more than a decade.
 I stopped sleeping.
 Four hours a night if I was lucky.
 My jaw clenched so tight I thought my teeth would crack.

-My hands would shake with adrenaline after a workday of back-to-back meetings that co-workers just kept adding to my calendar.
+My hands would shake with adrenaline after a workday of back-to-back meetings that were added on to my calendar.
 My hands—always the last part of my body to be at peace.

 * * *